jimmy-zx/csc2332-mbqc/report/report.typ

 structure of the delegated computation is revealed to the server is therefore a central challenge in secure quantum computing.

-A seminal solution to this challenge was introduced by Broadbent et al. in 2009 through the Universal Blind Quantum Computation (UBQC) protocol.
+A seminal solution to this challenge was introduced in @broadbent2009universal, through the Universal Blind Quantum Computation (UBQC) protocol.
 UBQC enables a client with limited quantum capabilities to delegate an arbitrary quantum computation to a remote server while preserving both data and function privacy.
-The protocol is fundamentally based on Measurement-Based Quantum Computation (MBQC), an alternative model of quantum computation in which computation is driven by adaptive single-qubit measurements performed on a highly entangled resource state.
+The protocol is fundamentally based on Measurement-Based Quantum Computation (MBQC) @raussendorf2003measurement, an alternative model of quantum computation in which computation is driven by adaptive single-qubit measurements performed on a highly entangled resource state.